 Frameworks, Life Cycles, Methodologies

-When you search for “Project Management Methodologies” you will get into a mess.
+When you search for “Project Management Methodologies”, you will get into a mess.
 The terms framework, approach, methodology, life cycle, and processes are interchanged and confused.
 Let’s try to clarify this first.

-A Project Management Framework is a set of concepts that are used to achieve a project goal.
+Project Management Framework is a set of concepts that are used to achieve a project goal.
 Each framework is based on a set of principles that give some advantages to a client, a project team, or both.
 These principles also introduce limitations.

-Project life cycle can dictate specifics of a framework.
+Project life cycle can dictate the specifics of a framework.
 Does a life cycle or a framework take precedence?
 It depends on the nature of a project and an organization.

-Project Management Methodology is merely a set of strict processes, roles, and artefacts.
+Project Management Methodology is merely a set of strict processes, roles, and artifacts.
 A methodology is aimed at implementing a project within a given framework.
 There might be several methodologies that work under one framework.

 Most methodologies introduce a specific life cycle.
 There is no universal standard here as both a project management methodology and a company can modify it.

-So how to choose a project management methodology?
+So, how to choose a project management methodology?

 Underlaying Values